 The GVI continues to work with subrecipients on the status, progress, and performance of its SLFRF projects.
-Since the 2022 Recovery Plan was submitted, an additional \$143 million dollars of funding has been approved associated with 75 projects.
+Since the 2023 Recovery Plan was submitted, an additional \$103 million dollars of funding has been approved.
 In the upcoming months, the GVI will continue to approve projects and will continue to focus on the monitoring of the projects underway.
 The Project Inventory section will detail the key performance indicators for each approved SLFRF project.